Display Star Ratings in Google Organic Search Results

 (Background image source: Shutterstock/Oliver Hoffmann)

-From there, you can get creative with your headlines and hashtags to draw attention to your great product line or your equally awesome customer service.
+From there, you can get creative with your headlines, background images, and hashtags to draw attention to your great product line or your equally awesome customer service.

 How subtle you want to be is completely up to you, but a simple social post like this should remind your customers that Mother's Day is coming and that they need to stay ahead of the game.
 After all, hell hath no fury like a mother scorned, right?